What is an IVR?

 Key components include:

 Speech engines are continually improving, so you don’t have to worry about accents and other vocal characteristics.
-You do have to define within your application what vocabulary and grammar to match to.
-You can do that with packaged Nimblevox grammars, or you can define your own based on the VoiceXML standard.
+However, you do have to define within your application which vocabulary and grammar to match to.
+You can do that by using packaged Nimblevox grammars, or by defining your own based on the VoiceXML standard.

 Speech recognition accuracy is heavily dependent on matching your grammar to what callers actually will say.
-Research has shown that 4 out of 5 speech application errors are due to something missing in the grammar and not due to background noise or anything to do with how a speech engine models the incredibly diverse human voice.
+Research has shown that 4 out of 5 speech application errors are due to something missing in the grammar, not background noise or anything related to how a speech engine models the diverse human voice.